-3.3.2 ENCAPSULATION SERVICE
+3.3.3 ENCAPSULATION SERVICE

-Packets with authorized Packet Version Numbers can be directly transferred by the Space Data Link Protocols using the services explained in 3.3.1.
-Packets that do not have an Packet Version Number can be transferred with a service called the Encapsulation Service, defined in reference [16].
-With this service, Packets are transferred encapsulated in either Space Packets defined in reference [12] or Encapsulation Packets defined in reference [16].
+Packets with authorized PVNs can be directly transferred by the Space Data Link Protocols using the services explained in 3.3.2.
+Packets that do not have an authorized PVN can be transferred with a service called the Encapsulation Service, defined in reference [16].
+With this service, Packets are transferred encapsulated in either Space Packets defined in reference [13] or Encapsulation Packets defined in reference [16].

-This service can be used with any Space Data Link Protocol and it uses a service to transfer Packets provided by the underlying Space Data Link Protocol.
+This service can be used with any Space Data Link Protocol and it uses a service provided by the underlying Space Data Link Protocol to transfer Packets.

-3.3.3 SERVICES TO TRANSFER PRIVATE DATA
+3.3.4 SERVICES TO TRANSFER PRIVATE DATA

-The Space Data Link Protocols provide services to transfer sequences of privately formatted Service Data Units (i.e., Service Data Units not formatted as Packets).
+The Space Data Link Protocols provide services to transfer sequences of privately formatted SDUs (i.e., SDUs not formatted as Packets).

-3.3.3.1 Services to Transfer Private Data Provided by TC-SDLP
+3.3.4.2 Services to Transfer Private Data Provided by TC-SDLP

-The TC-SDLP provides two services to transfer sequences of privately formatted Service Data Units: the MAP Access (MAPA) Service and the Virtual Channel Access (VCA) Service.
+The TC-SDLP provides two services to transfer sequences of privately formatted SDUs: the MAP Access (MAPA) Service and the Virtual Channel Access (VCA) Service.

-The MAPA and VCA Services transfer sequences of privately formatted Service Data Units of variable length across a space link over a MAP Channel and a Virtual Channel, respectively.
+The MAPA and VCA Services transfer sequences of privately formatted SDUs of variable length across a space link over a MAP Channel or a Virtual Channel, respectively.

-The length of the Service Data Units transferred by these services is constrained by the length of the Transfer Frames (see 4.1) used by the service provider.
+For the VCA Service, the length of the SDUs transferred by this service is constrained by the length of the Transfer Frames (see 4.1) used by the service provider.
+The MAPA Service includes a segmentation function, so the length constraint does not apply to SDUs transferred by the MAPA Service.

-Both Sequence-Controlled (Type-A) and Expedited (Type-B) service types (see 3.2.2.1) are provided for these services.
-The sending user specifies for each Service Data Unit whether Type-A or Type-B should be applied.
+Both Sequence-Controlled (Type-A) and Expedited (Type-B) service types (see 3.2.2.2) are provided for these services.
+The sending user specifies for each SDU whether Type-A or Type-B should be applied.

-In a Virtual Channel that provides the VCA Service, only one user can use this service, and Service Data Units from different users are not multiplexed together within the Virtual Channel.
-In a MAP Channel that provides the MAPA Service, only one user can use this service, and Service Data Units from different users are not multiplexed together within the MAP Channel.
+In a Virtual Channel that provides the VCA Service, only one user can use this service, and SDUs from different users are not multiplexed together within the Virtual Channel.
+In a MAP Channel that provides the MAPA Service, only one user can use this service, and SDUs from different users are not multiplexed together within the MAP Channel.

-3.3.3.2 Services to Transfer Private Data Provided by TM-SDLP and AOS-SDLP
+3.3.4.3 Services to Transfer Private Data Provided by TM-SDLP and AOS-SDLP

-The TM-SDLP and AOS-SDLP each provide a service called the Virtual Channel Access (VCA) Service that transfers a sequence of privately formatted Service Data Units of fixed length over a Virtual Channel across a space link.
-The length of the Service Data Units transferred by this service is determined by the length of the Transfer Frames (see 4.1) used by the service provider.
+The TM-SDLP and AOS-SDLP each provide a VCA Service that transfers a sequence of privately formatted SDUs of fixed length over a Virtual Channel across a space link.
+The length of the SDUs transferred by this service is determined by the length of the Transfer Frames (see 4.1) used by the service provider.

-The VCA Service is either asynchronous (see 3.2.4.2.1) or periodic (see 3.2.4.2.3).
-The service does not guarantee completeness, but it may signal gaps in the sequence of Service Data Units delivered to the receiving user.
+The VCA Service is either asynchronous (see 3.2.4.3.2) or periodic (see 3.2.4.3.4).
+The service does not guarantee completeness, but it may signal gaps in the sequence of SDUs delivered to the receiving user.

-In a Virtual Channel that provides the VCA Service, only one user can use this service, and Service Data Units from different users are not multiplexed together within the Virtual Channel.
+In a Virtual Channel that provides the VCA Service, only one user can use this service, and SDUs from different users are not multiplexed together within the Virtual Channel.

-3.3.4 SERVICES TO TRANSFER SHORT, FIXED-LENGTH DATA
+3.3.5 SERVICES TO TRANSFER SHORT, FIXED-LENGTH DATA

-The TM-SDLP and AOS-SDLP provide services to transfer sequences of short, fixed-length Service Data Units.
+The TM-SDLP and AOS-SDLP provide services to transfer sequences of short, fixed-length SDUs.
 These services are used to transfer, at relatively short intervals, data used for spacecraft operations (for example, reports on command reception or data used for clock calibration).
-These services are synchronous (see 3.2.4.2.2)
+These services are synchronous (see 3.2.4.3.3).

-3.3.4.1 Services to Transfer Short, Fixed-Length Data Provided by TM-SDLP
+3.3.5.2 Services to Transfer Short, Fixed-Length Data Provided by TM-SDLP